-- (b) If a Connection Applicant wishes to connect an embedded generating unit, then: - (1) unless otherwise provided, rule 5.3A applies to the proposed connection and clauses 5.3.2, 5.3.3, 5.3.4 and 5.3.5 do not apply to the proposed connection; and - (2) for the avoidance of doubt, the application of the balance of Chapter 5, Part B to the Connection Applicant is otherwise unaffected by this clause 5.3.1A. - (c) A reference to a Connection Applicant in paragraph (b) is to a: - (1) person who intends to be an Embedded Generator; - (2) person who is required to apply to AEMO for an exemption from the requirement to register as a Generator in respect of an embedded generating unit; or and who makes a connection enquiry under clause 5.3A.5 or an application to connect under clause 5.3A.9 in relation to any generating systems, or any network elements used in the provision of a network service, as the case may be.
+(b) If a Connection Applicant wishes to connect an embedded generating unit, then:

+- (1) unless otherwise provided, rule 5.3A applies to the proposed connection and clauses 5.3.2, 5.3.3, 5.3.4 and 5.3.5 do not apply to the proposed connection; and - (2) for the avoidance of doubt, the application of the balance of Chapter 5, Part B to the Connection Applicant is otherwise unaffected by this clause 5.3.1A. - (c) A reference to a Connection Applicant in paragraph (b) is to a: - (1) person who intends to be an Embedded Generator; - (2) person who is required to apply to AEMO for an exemption from the requirement to register as a Generator in respect of an embedded generating unit; or - (3) non-registered embedded generator who has made an election under clause 5A.A.2(c), and who makes a connection enquiry under clause 5.3A.5 or an application to connect under clause 5.3A.9 in relation to any generating systems, or any network elements used in the provision of a network service, as the case may be.